 I want to use my own dataset.
 Is that possible?

 Sure!
 As long as you also use one of the datasets of the KB and it doesn’t limit the publication of the project end results.

 I don’t know how to code, is that a problem?

 Not at all.
 We have skilled programmers who can help you with your project or we will try to find a match for you if you prefer someone else.
 This would mean submitting as a team and will cut the budget in half.
 Reach out to us to discuss the options.

 I don’t speak Dutch.
 Is your content still interesting to me?

 That depends on your research question :) It might not be so appealing to linguists, but could offer an novel collection for computer scientists.
 Contact us to see which collections we have and we can discuss what might be the most interesting set for you.

-Why will you publish my proposal?
+Why will you publish my abstract?